 - a.
 The actual performance space shall be in a 16 foot diameter taped circular area.
 The width of the aisle should be no less than 30 inches.
-This may be in a classroom, study hall, cafeteria, gymnasium, or on a stage, etc. Except for music, all performance elements, including off stage dialogue, must be within the 16-foot circle. - b.
+This may be in a classroom, study hall, cafeteria, gymnasium, or on a stage, etc. Except for music and sound effects, all performance elements, including off stage dialogue, must be within the 16-foot circle. - b.
+Live or electronic music/sound may be used.
+If used, music should enhance the performance, not dominate the performance.
+Character or characters performing solo or ensemble singing initiated within the performance circle must resolve itself upon leaving the circle.
+Solo or ensemble singing initiated while outside of the circle should support contextual mood and not represent a specific character or characters intensions and must resolve itself upon entering the performance circle.
+No performance elements should occur in the aisles. - c.
 No auxiliary/supplemental lighting cues shall be used.
-Facility lighting will remain on at all times. - c.
-No scenery may be used. - d.
+Facility lighting will remain on at all times. - d.
+No scenery may be used. - e.
 Performance groups may only use 10 standard chairs (not folding ones) and 2 tables which will be provided by the host school.
 The tables should be standard; it is suggested that the table be approximately 30" x 40".
-Schools will not be allowed to bring additional tables, chairs, stools, set pieces, etc. - e.
+If a table meeting these approximate dimensions is not available, managers should specify the dimensions and any other specifics of the table to be used, to competing schools, prior to the start of the tournament.
+Schools will not be allowed to bring additional tables, chairs, stools, set pieces, etc. - f.
 Only personal hand props and costumes may be used.
-Footwear must be worn. - f.
-Live or electronic music/sound may be used.
-If used, music should enhance the performance, not dominate the performance.
-Character or characters performing solo or ensemble singing initiated upon entering the performance circle.
-No performance elements including sound effects should occur in the aisles.
+Footwear must be worn.

 - g.
 Only IHSA eligible students are permitted to operate any technical equipment during the performances.
 Violation of this rule will result in disqualification. - h.
 After the physical set-up, the circle is cleared.
 The actual performance begins as soon as the title of the performance, author, and name of the school performing is announced.
-Timers shall start the clock with the first identified audio and or visual element inside or outside of the performance circle. - Performers may enter and leave the performance space aisles as dictated by the director and/or script. - j.
-Entrance and exit for Regional, Sectional, and State Final: See Illustration. - Judges seating positions must be approved by the committee the day of the performance. - Judges need to be positioned an equal distance apart from one another around the circle, as reasonably possible.
-Avoid sitting judges directly beside aisle. - k.
+Timers shall start the clock with the first identified audio and or visual element inside or outside of the performance circle. - i.
+Performers may enter and leave the performance space aisles as dictated by the director and/or script. - j.
+Entrance and exit for Regional, Sectional, and State Final: See Illustration.

+- k.
 Performers are not allowed to stand on tables and chairs at any time for liability reasons. - I. General Penalty for Violations by Contestants: Unless otherwise specified in the rules, the penalty for rules violations in any round of competition throughout the entire contest series shall be that the contestant's ranking in the round where the violation occurs be changed to last and the ranks of other contestants will be adjusted as necessary.